This manual is for Lziprecover (version 1.23, 21 January 2022).

-Lziprecover is a data recovery tool and decompressor for files in the lzip compressed data format (.lz) able to repair slightly damaged files, recover badly damaged files from two or more copies, extract data from damaged files, decompress files and test integrity of files.
+Lziprecover is a data recovery tool and decompressor for files in the lzip compressed data format (.lz).
+Lziprecover is able to repair slightly damaged files (up to one single-byte error per member), produce a correct file by merging the good parts of two or more damaged copies, reproduce a missing (zeroed) sector using a reference file, extract data from damaged files, decompress files, and test integrity of files.

-Lziprecover is able to recover or decompress files produced by any of the compressors in the lzip family; lzip, plzip, minilzip/lzlib, clzip and pdlzip.
-It makes lzip files resistant to bit-flip, one of the most common forms of data corruption, and its recovery capabilities contribute to make of the lzip format one of the best options for long-term data archiving.
+Lziprecover is able to recover or decompress files produced by any of the compressors in the lzip family: lzip, plzip, minilzip/lzlib, clzip, and pdlzip.

 When recovering data, lziprecover takes as arguments the names of the damaged files and writes zero or more recovered files depending on the operation selected and whether the recovery succeeded or not.
-The damaged files themselves are never modified.
+The damaged files themselves are kept unchanged.